Insurance for Private Equity & VC Firms

 Professional liability is often known as “malpractice” insurance or more officially, errors & omissions (E&O) insurance.
 This coverage helps protect insured PE and VC firms from claims alleging wrongful conduct as it relates to the performance of their activities in the firm.

-Typically, investment firms who benefit most are those that purchase interests in other private companies or portfolio companies.
-Although the term “professional services” is defined in various ways, it often refers to service as a director, officer, or board representative of a portfolio company.
+Investment firms leveraging the most advantages are those acquiring stakes in other private enterprises or portfolio companies.
+While the term “professional services” can be interpreted in diverse ways, it frequently encompasses roles such as serving as a director, officer, or board representative for a portfolio company, ensuring comprehensive coverage, including VC insurance.

 Employment practices liability insurance (EPLI) is another management liability insurance.
 It provides coverage for allegations against the insured company or individual regarding employment practices.
 The policy typically includes coverage for claims of: